BubalanShanmugam/ATM/README.md

     - Encapsulation, Inheritance, and Polymorphism are used to structure the application effectively.

 3. *Data Structures:*
-    - Appropriate data structures (e.g., ArrayList, HashMap) are used to manage user accounts and transactions.
+    - Appropriate data structures (e.g., ArrayList) are used to manage user accounts and transactions.

-4. *File I/O:*
-    - Used for persistent storage of user data and transaction history.

-5. *Exception Handling:*
-    - Mechanisms for handling exceptions and errors gracefully.

 ---